FailAcademy/learning/wdp-vancouver/_projects/project-02.md

 - Contain a single `.html` file and an external `.css` file (a CSS reset may be included separately)
 - Adequately reflect the designer's vision for the website when built out using HTML & CSS
 - Demonstrate effective organization of the project's root directory
-- Have a Git repository initialized in its root directory
+- Have a Git repository initialized in its root directory with an appropriately customized `.gitignore` file
 - Be pushed to GitHub (with all of your commits synced to it)
 - Use Gulp for running build tasks, such as minification and error checking